mastbaum/sbnddaq-analysis/README.md

-Other configuration options--the name of the output root file, whether to save histograms in the output, and the conversion from frame number to time--are all currently set in `Main.cpp`, but they will soon be configurable as input arguments.
+Other configuration options--the name of the output root file, whether to save histograms in the output, and the conversion from frame number to time--are all currently set in `Main.cc`, but they will soon be configurable as input arguments.